 Comprised of experienced cybersecurity analysts and trained engineers, these SOCs serve as the centralized command centers that collect and monitor data as it moves across various platforms and endpoints.
 But if you’re an up-and-coming security leader, when is it time to begin building out your own SOC and what steps should you take to reach an ideal operational state within the security organization?

-That depends on the complexity of your business, says Kory Daniels, global managing partner of iSecOps at Trustwave.
+That depends on the complexity of your business, says Kory Daniels, global managing partner of intelligence security operations (iSecOps) at Trustwave.

 “[The ideal SOC] should not only be adaptive to the threat landscape, but it should be adaptive to the business's internal innovation,” Daniels says.

-Many organizations tend to make the mistake of purchasing tools without accounting for the people and process of operating those tools, but be responsible for the output of those tools.
+Many organizations make the mistake of purchasing security technology without accounting for the skilled people and processes needed to effectively operate those tools.

 In the full video interview below, Daniels highlights the major thoughts and considerations security leaders should keep top of mind when it’s time to build out an elite security operations center.